 What If There Is No Warning?

 Unfortunately, some patients will suffer adverse effects from a drug or medical device not yet known to the FDA.
 When this occurs, patients may feel helpless, but they have a legal right to seek compensation for their injuries and other damages.
 When drug manufacturers fail to produce safe products, they can be held responsible for the injuries they cause.
-If you suffered a drug injury, call the drug injury attorneys at Blizzard & Nabers today.
+If you suffered a drug injury, call the drug injury attorneys at Blizzard Law PLLC today.
 We know you have many questions and concerns, and we would be happy to address them all during a free, no obligation consultation.